amirduran/duranius-paypal-rest-api-php-library/README.md

 Set your PayPal working environment.
 Open `DPayPal.php` and set PayPal API URL:

-If you are going to work with live PayPal API then use the following URL: *https://api-3t.paypal.com/nvp*
+If you are going to work with live PayPal API then use the following URL: **https://api-3t.paypal.com/nvp**

-If you are going to work with est yPal API (sandbox) then use the use the following URL: *https://api-3t.sandbox.paypal.com/nvp*
+If you are going to work with test PayPal API (sandbox) then use the use the following URL: **https://api-3t.sandbox.paypal.com/nvp**

-For example, to work with Sandbox API set `$payPalAPIUrl` to the `https://api-3t.sandbox.paypal.com/nvp` like it is demonstrated below:
+For example, if you want to work with Sandbox API set attribute `$payPalAPIUrl` located in `DPayPal.php` file to the `https://api-3t.sandbox.paypal.com/nvp` like it is demonstrated below:

 `protected $payPalAPIUrl = "https://api-3t.sandbox.paypal.com/nvp";`